Your Questions, My Answers

 I'm Confused Regarding Booking Sessions?

-Even with the simplest purchases through the studio manager, there are often questions regarding: how much for a series of sessions with Elizabeth Gilmour or any of her Certified Teachers or staff in training toward Certification through America School for Pilates Practitioners at Pilates of Champions, LLC.?
+Even with the simplest purchases through my studio manager, there are often questions regarding: how much for a series of sessions with me?

-Because customer support and service is critical to the needs of all our athletes/clientele/patents and their coaches/doctors, Pilates of Champions strongly recommends face to face or voice to voice transactions during our standard business hours to minimize errors to best support the athlete/client/patient and their pending needs (all conversations are supported via a student card, regarding what days/times they have selected, and what payment is made into their account).
-For physical therapy referrals coming from the hospital or doctors office, we recomend you speak with Elizabeth Gilmour directly (Please make phone call appointments with the office manager prior to your phone conversation with me, just so I know day, time and any specific details).
+Because customer support and service is critical to the needs of all our clienteie, Pilates of Champions studio strongly recommends person to person or over the phone discussions during our standard business hours to minimize errors to best support the client and their pending needs (all transactions are supported via a student card, regarding what days/times you have selected with my office manager, and what payment is made into your account).
+For physical therapy referrals coming from doctors offices or physical therapy clinics, my manager will recomend you speak with me directly (Please make phone call appointments with my manager prior to your phone conversation with me, just so I know day, time and any specific details).